 “He got injured?
 On the railroad?”
 Wade said.

 Ezekiel fixed hi with a sharp eye.
 “Yep.
 That’s right.
-Tommy can barely work and heaven knows what’s going to happen when his family can’t look after him any more.
-It was the railways fault.”
+Tommy can barely work and heaven knows what’s going to happen when his family can’t look after him anymore.
+It was the railway’s fault.”

 “What’s that got to do with Silas Laramie?”
 Wade asked.